perryyo/deploydjango.com/source/django_project_structure/setup.rst

 **one true way** to build the perfect Django settings module, regardless of your project size, requirements, or any other factors.
 If anyone *thinks* they've got a better way to do it, redirect them here >:)

+The settings module we're about to build will:

+- Allow you to easily separate your Django environments (development, production, testing, etc.).

+- Allow you to keep *all* your configuration information in version control (none of that ``local_settings.py`` crap).

+- Allow you to decouple passwords and other credentials from your codebase using environment variables.

+- Make altering and adjusting settings a lot simpler.